tomhadfield95/STRIFE/README.md

 ## Setting up the STRIFE conda environment

 This can be done by simply using the provided `STRIFE_environment.yml` file.
-You will need to edit the yml file in two places: First, in the `channels` section you will need to edit the path to the `ccdc_conda_channel` to reflect your own installation, and you will need to update the prefix at the bottom of the file to where you have installed the CSD Suite.
+You will need to edit the yml file in two places: First, the CCDC installer creates a directory named `Python_API_2021/ccdc_conda_channel/`.
+You will need to update the yml file to provide the location of this directory.
+Second you will need to update the prefix at the bottom of the file to where you have installed the CSD Suite.

 Once the yml has been updated, simply run: